 Breakfast: Buffet breakfast at the hotel with hot and cold items; juice, coffee, tea, water.

 Morning: Explore the architectural history of the city, as you walk the cobbled streets of Old Montreal with a local guide.
 Notable highlights during the walk include Place d'Armes and Place Jacques Cartier.
 This historic city center is rich in museums, galleries, restaurants and grey stone architecture spread out along narrow, cobblestone streets.
 Stroll through Place Jacques Cartier, a lively public square, and then turn south to the waterfront (Vieux Port).
 Its impressive harborfront facilities include a 1.5-mile (2.5-km)-long recreational park along the St. Lawrence River, a state-of-the-art science center, a theater, antiquarian bookshops and inviting cafés.

 Lunch: Plated lunch at a local restaurant in Old Montreal.
 Choice of entrée, coffee, tea, water.
 Other beverages available for purchase.

 Afternoon: Enjoy a visit to the magnificent Notre Dame Basilica, a jewel of Montreal.
 This masterpiece of Gothic revival architecture is renowned for its interior, sculpted in wood, paint and gold leaf.
-See the boldly modern design of the Notre Dame du Sacre Coeur Chapel (or the Wedding Chapel) captivating thousands of visitors each year.
 Learn about the history of Notre Dame followed by a private recital with organist Pierre Grandmaison.
 More than 100 years old, the Basilica's organ is a world-renowned masterpiece.

 Dinner: Dinner on your own.